Salvador Allende: Economic policy

+Foreign policy

 In 1971, Chile re-established diplomatic relations with Cuba, joining Mexico and Canada in rejecting a previously established Organization of American States convention prohibiting governments in the Western Hemisphere from establishing diplomatic relations with Cuba.
 Shortly afterward, Cuban president Fidel Castro made a month-long visit to Chile.
-Originally the visit was supposed to be one week; however, Castro enjoyed Chile and one week led to another.
-But, despite his attitude of socialist solidarity, Castro was reportedly critical of Allende's policies.
-“Marxism is a revolution of production," Castro is said to have stated, whereas "Allende's was a revolution of consumption."
+Originally, the visit was supposed to be one week; however, Castro enjoyed Chile and one week led to another.
+Despite his attitude of socialist solidarity, Castro was reportedly critical of Allende's policies.
+Castro was quoted as saying that "Marxism is a revolution of production", whereas "Allende's was a revolution of consumption."

+Socioeconomic and political tensions

 In October 1972, the first of what were to be a wave of strikes was led first by truckers, and later by small businessmen, some (mostly professional) unions and some student groups.
 Other than the inevitable damage to the economy, the chief effect of the 24-day strike was to induce Allende to bring the head of the army, general Carlos Prats, into the government as Interior Minister.
 Allende also instructed the government to commandeer trucks to keep the nation from coming to a halt.
-Government supporters also helped to mobilize trucks and buses but violence served as a deterrent to full mobilization, even with police protection for the strike-breakers.
+Government supporters also helped to mobilize trucks and buses, but violence served as a deterrent to full mobilization, even with police protection for the strike-breakers.
 Allende's actions were eventually declared unlawful by the Chilean appeals court and the government was ordered to return trucks to their owners.
 Throughout his presidency, racial tensions between the poor descendants of indigenous people, who supported Allende's reforms, and the white elite increased.

-Allende raised wages on a number of occasions throughout 1970 and 1971, but the wage hikes were negated by ongoing inflation of Chile's fiat currency.
-Although price rises had been high even under Frei (27% a year between 1967 and 1970), a basic basket of consumer goods rose by 120% from 190 to 421 escudos in one month alone, August 1972.
-From 1970 to 1972, while Allende was in government, exports fell 24% and imports rose 26%, with imports of food rising an estimated 149%.

-Export income fell due to a hard-hit copper industry: the price of copper on international markets fell by almost a third, and post-nationalization copper production fell as well.
-Copper is Chile's single most important export (more than half of Chile's export receipts were from that sole commodity).
-The price of copper fell from a peak of $66 per ton in 1970 to only $48–49 in 1971 and 1972.
-Chile was already dependent on food imports, and the decline in export earnings coincided with declines in domestic food production following Allende's agrarian reforms.